Opercularia ampluscolonia

-Opercularia ampluscolonia is a species of freshwater, colonial, sessiline peritrich ciliates.
+Opercularia ampluscolonia is a species of fresh water, colonial, sessiline peritrich ciliate.
 This species produces a branched stalk that is often delicately striate in a longitudinal direction.
 There can be more than ninety-seven zooids per branched stalk.
 Zooids reproduce asexually and form dense clusters at the ends of each branch.
 This filter-feeding protist inhabits ponds in Mendocino County, California.